Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Testing Gaussian Latent Tree Models

+For the regular setup (a), the values of $h$ are plotted against the empirical power in Figure~\ref{fig:power-setup1}.
+This time we considered all constraints in Proposition~\ref{prop:constraints}, equalities and inequalities.
 The power increases with $h$ for all choices of the computational budget $N$.
-A higher computational budget empirically yields better power which is reasonable due to more precise estimation of the individual polynomials.
+A higher budget empirically yields better power which is reasonable due to more precise estimation of the individual polynomials.
 For large computational budgets the power on the local alternatives is comparable to the likelihood ratio test.
 However, as discussed before, one should be sceptical about the bootstrap approximation for large computational budgets $N$ when the underlying true parameter is close to singular.
-The above experiments suggest that the choice $N=2n$ is a good trade-off between guarding against singularities and statistical efficiency.
+The above experiments suggest that the choice $N=2n$ is a good trade-off between guarding against irregularities and statistical efficiency.
+A similar plot for the singular setups can be found in Appendix~\ref{sec:additional-simulations}.
+Moreover, we provide another simulation study in Appendix~\ref{sec:2-factor}, where we apply our methodology to test minors in the two-factor analysis model.